sscollis/stag/test/README.md

 # Visualize

-Use Paraview to visualize the results with the gridfile 'grid.xyz' and Q-files 'output.q.*'
+Use Paraview to visualize the results with the gridfile `grid.xyz` and Q-files `output.q.*`